 ON LEAVE.JOB_ID=JOB_TITLE.JOB_ID;

-By using the SELECT statement with the INNER JOIN clause, we have joined multiple tables i.e; EMPLOYEES, LEAVE and JOB_TITLE tables for the result set.
+By using the SELECT statement with the INNER JOIN clause, we have joined multiple tables, i.e, EMPLOYEES, LEAVE, and JOB_TITLE tables for the result set.

 Read: What is SQL Server Cross Join?

-SQL Server Inner Join Update
+Example 6: Using Inner Join Update

-The SQL Server UPDATE statement is used to update existing records of the table by using the WHERE condition by the query.
+The SQL Server UPDATE statement is used to update existing records of the table by using the WHERE condition in the query.
 If we don’t use the WHERE condition, the UPDATE statement will update all records of a particular column in the table.

 EXAMPLE: